Did you know

 Breeding & Population

-Canada geese mate for life and both parents rase the young.
+Canada geese mate for life and both parents raise the young.
 Females select the nest site, build the nest, and incubate the eggs.
 Males guard the nest while females incubate.

 Geese breeding in the northernmost parts of their range tend to migrate long distances to winter in the more southern parts of their range.
 Geese breeding in southern Canada and the United States migrate shorter distances, or not at all.